 Division 34 Bylaws

-1. The name of this organization shall be the Division of Population and Environmental Psychology of the American Psychological Association.
+1. The name of this organization shall be the Society for Environmental, Population, and Conservation Psychology, Division 34 of the American Psychological Association.

 2. The purpose of this organization shall be

-(a) to promote research, teaching and services in the general field of population and environmental psychology (including study of behavior related to the size, growth and distribution of population, study of behavior related to the natural and designed environment, and study of behavior related to the interaction of population and environment):
+(a) to promote research, teaching and services in the general field of environmental, population, and conservation psychology (including study of behavior related to the size, growth and distribution of population, study of behavior related to the natural and designed environment, and study of behavior related to the interaction of environment, population, and conservation):

-(b) to stimulate the exchange of information among members of the Division:
+(b) to stimulate the exchange of information among members of the Society:

 (c) to encourage the development of psychology as a science and a profession: and

-(d) to develop close relations and interchange with other sciences, especially those dealing with population and environmental phenomena.
+(d) to develop close relations and interchange with other sciences, especially those dealing with environmental, population, and conservation phenomena.

-1. Membership in this Division shall include Fellows, Members, Associates, Affiliates, Affiliates-by-invitation, and Student Affiliates.
+1. Membership in this Society shall include Fellows, Members, Associates, Affiliates, Affiliates-by-invitation, and Student Affiliates.

-2. Fellows shall be persons who are eligible for Fellowship status in the American Psychological Association, and who have made an unusual and outstanding contribution to Population Psychology and/or Environmental Psychology.
+2. Fellows shall be persons who are eligible for Fellowship status in the American Psychological Association, and who have made an unusual and outstanding contribution to Environmental Psychology, Population Psychology, and/or Conservation Psychology.

-3. Members and Associates shall be persons who are eligible for like membership in the American Psychological Association and who demonstrate active interest in the fields of Population Psychology and/or Environmental Psychology.
+3. Members and Associates shall be persons who are eligible for like membership in the American Psychological Association and who demonstrate active interest in the fields of Environmental Psychology, Population Psychology, and/or Conservation Psychology.

-4. Affiliates and Affiliates-by-invitation shall be primarily persons from related disciplines who are concerned with the study of population and environmental phenomena from a psychological perspective.
+4. Affiliates and Affiliates-by-invitation shall be primarily persons from related disciplines who are concerned with the study of environmental, population, and conservation phenomena from a psychological perspective.
 Included may be persons from any of the social and behavioral sciences, including demography, and from such disciplines as psychiatry, public health, the design professions, and fields related to the use of natural resources (such as environmental impact assessment and recreation).
-Affiliates and Affiliates-by-invitation shall be persons who are not members of the American Psychological Association, but whose qualifications otherwise are at least equivalent to those required for membership in the Division.
+Affiliates and Affiliates-by-invitation shall be persons who are not members of the American Psychological Association, but whose qualifications otherwise are at least equivalent to those required for membership in the Society.

-Affiliates and Affiliates-by-invitation will enjoy full rights in Divisional affairs including holding office and voting, and all other rights and privileges of Divisional membership consonant with the By-laws of the Association.
-Affiliates shall be elected by a majority vote of the Executive Committee of the Division, following nomination by the Membership Committee or by petition of ten Fellows of the Division.
-Candidates for Affiliates-by-invitation may be suggested to the Membership Committee by any Fellow or Member of the Division.
+Affiliates and Affiliates-by-invitation will enjoy full rights in Society affairs including holding office and voting, and all other rights and privileges of Society membership consonant with the By-laws of the Association.
+Affiliates shall be elected by a majority vote of the Executive Committee of the Society, following nomination by the Membership Committee or by petition of ten Fellows of the Society.
+Candidates for Affiliates-by-invitation may be suggested to the Membership Committee by any Fellow or Member of the Society.
 Affiliates-by-invitation will not pay dues.
-(Affiliates and Affiliates-by-invitation were given rights to hold office and vote by approval of a By-laws change vote by in August 1998 when the mail election results were announced at the annual business meeting.)

 5. Student Affiliates shall be persons interested in or primarily engaged in the advancement of psychology as a science and as a profession, and who have met the standards of the American Psychological Association for this status.
-Such persons shall be entitled to attend and to participate in the meetings of the Division, without vote, and shall be entitled to receive the publications of the Division.
-The minimum standards for election as a Student Affiliate shall be enrollment in a graduate school of recognized standing and in a program of Population Psychology, Environmental Psychology, or other related field.
+Such persons shall be entitled to attend and to participate in the meetings of the Society, without vote, and shall be entitled to receive the publications of the Society.
+The minimum standards for election as a Student Affiliate shall be enrollment in a graduate school of recognized standing and in a program of Environmental Psychology, Population Psychology, Conservation Psychology, or other related field.
 Application for Student Affiliate status shall include evidence of the above.

-8. Any member may be expelled from the Division for cause by a two-thirds vote of the members present and voting at an annual meeting.
+6. Any member may be expelled from the Society for cause by a two-thirds vote of the members present and voting at an annual meeting.
 The vote shall be taken by secret ballot.
 Such vote shall be taken only upon recommendation by a special committee of three members to be appointed by the Executive Committee to investigate the particular case.
 The committee's recommendation will be submitted

 (a) only after it has accumulated the relevant facts and has given the member an opportunity to answer the charges both in writing and by appearing in person before the committee, and

-9. On all matters calling for action by the membership of the Division, each member shall have one vote.
+7. On all matters calling for action by the membership of the Society, each member shall have one vote.
 Voting by proxy is disallowed.

-1. The officers of this organization shall be a Divisional President, a Divisional President-Elect, the immediate Divisional Past-President, the Secretary, the Treasurer, and such Divisional Representatives to the Council of Representatives as are provided for in Article IV of the By-laws of the American Psychological Association.
+1. The officers of this organization shall be a Society President, a Society President-Elect, the immediate Society Past-President, the Secretary, the Treasurer, and Society Representatives to the Council of Representatives as are provided for in Article IV of the By-laws of the American Psychological Association.

-3. It shall be the duty of the Divisional President to preside at all meetings of the Division, to serve as chairperson of the Executive Committee of the Division, to exercise supervision over the affairs of the Division, to be Chair of the Program Committee of the Division's annual convention, to be ex-officio member of all committees, and to perform such other duties as are incident to the office or as may properly be required of the President by vote of the Executive Committee.
-(By mail ballot of the membership in 1998, the President's duties were expanded to include being Chair of the Program Committee.)
+3. It shall be the duty of the Society President to preside at all meetings of the Society, to serve as chairperson of the Executive Committee of the Society, to exercise supervision over the affairs of the Society, to be ex-officio member of all committees, and to perform such other duties as are incident to the office or as may properly be required of the President by vote of the Executive Committee.

-4. It shall be the duty of the Division Past-President for the one year following his/her term of office as the Division President to serve on the Executive Committee and to carry out such other duties as may be delegated by the President.
+4. It shall be the duty of the Society Past-President for the one year following his/her term of office as the Society President to serve on the Executive Committee and to carry out such other duties as may be delegated by the President.

-5. It shall be the duty of the Division President-elect to serve as a member of the Executive Committee, to preside in the absence of the President, to be Co-Chair of the Program Committee of the Division's annual convention, and to carry out such other duties as may be delegated by the President.
-(By mail ballot of the membership in 1998, the President-Elect's duties were expanded to include being Co-Chair of the Program Committee.)
+5. It shall be the duty of the Society President-elect to serve as a member of the Executive Committee, to preside in the absence of the President, and to carry out such other duties as may be delegated by the President.

-7. It shall be the duty of the Divisional Representatives to discharge the responsibilities specified in Article III of the By-laws of the American Psychological Association, and to carry out such other assignments as may be properly imposed by the President or Executive Committee.
+6. It shall be the duty of the Society Representatives to discharge the responsibilities specified in Article III of the By-laws of the American Psychological Association, and to carry out such other assignments as may be properly imposed by the President or Executive Committee.

-8. In the case of the death, incapacity, or resignation of the President, the President-Elect shall act in his/her stead, performing all the duties incident to the office.
-In the case of the death, incapacity, or resignation of any other officer, the Executive Committee shall, by majority vote, elect a successor to serve until the next annual meeting of the Division.
+7. In the case of the death, incapacity, or resignation of the President, the President-Elect shall act in his/her stead, performing all the duties incident to the office.
+In the case of the death, incapacity, or resignation of any other officer, the Executive Committee shall, by majority vote, elect a successor to serve until the next annual meeting of the Society.

-1. There shall be an Executive Committee of the Division, consisting of the Divisional President, the Divisional President-Elect, the immediate Divisional Past-President, the Secretary, the Treasurer, the Divisional Representatives, three Members-at-large, and chairpersons of all Standing and ad hoc Committees.
+1. There shall be an Executive Committee of the Society, consisting of the Society President, the Society President-Elect, the immediate Society Past-President, the Secretary, the Treasurer, the Society Representatives, three Members-at-large, the chair of the Student Committee, and chairpersons of all Standing and ad hoc Committees.

 2. Members-at-large shall serve terms of three years.
 In order to effect staggered terms, the tenure for members-at-large elected at the first election shall be planned accordingly.
 The other members of the Executive Committee shall serve for the duration of their terms of elected office or appointment.

-3. The Executive Committee shall exercise general supervision over the affairs of the Division, legislating such policies as may seem proper to the interests of the Division.
+3. The Executive Committee shall exercise general supervision over the affairs of the Society, legislating such policies as may seem proper to the interests of the Society.
 This committee shall perform the duties and abide by the limitations specified in these By-laws.
-It shall use mail ballots whenever they are deemed appropriate in matters affecting Division policy.
-The Executive Committee shall meet at least once each year, before the time of the annual Division business meeting, and shall make a full report to the membership at the time of the annual business meeting.
-Actions of the Executive Committee are subject to approval by a majority vote of the members present and voting at an annual meeting or voting in special mail ballots.
+It shall use mail ballots or electronic voting whenever they are deemed appropriate in matters affecting Society policy.
+The Executive Committee shall meet at least once each year, before the time of the annual Society business meeting, and shall make a full report to the membership at the time of the annual business meeting.
+Actions of the Executive Committee are subject to approval by a majority vote of the members present and voting at an annual meeting or voting in special mail ballots or electronic voting.

-1. All officers and members-at-large of the Executive Committee of the Division shall be elected by a majority vote of the members casting mail ballots.
+1. All officers and members-at-large of the Executive Committee of the Society shall be elected by a majority vote of the members casting mail ballots or electronic votes.
 Nominations and elections shall be conducted in accordance with the rules and procedures of the American Psychological Association.
-Every effort should be made to obtain proper representation of the constituencies represented in the Division.
+Every effort should be made to obtain proper representation of the constituencies represented in the Society.